 My interest in the nature and my care for the environment has also led to extensive voluntary work in many organisations and bird observatories.
-For example, there is the fantastic Kvismare Bird Observatory (the best mud in the world) and Ottenby Bird Observatory (with the longest consecutive trapping series in the world), for both of which I have also been a long-term board member.
+I am currently a member of BirdLife Sweden’s taxonomic committee (site mainly in Swedish, except for the checklist of extinct bird species) and have previously been engaged as a long-term board member for—among others—the fantastic Kvismare Bird Observatory (the best mud in the world) and Ottenby Bird Observatory—the bird observatory with the longest consecutive trapping series in the world.
 Likewise, since I strive to improve and make a difference, I was an active PhD student representative in various university boards and organs.

 See my short version CV if you are interested.